syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/orientations.md

 ## Vertical

-You can arrange the steps one below the other vertically, by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to `Vertical`.
+You can display the steps one below the other vertically by setting the [orientation](https://ej2.syncfusion.com/documentation/api/stepper#orientation) property to `Vertical`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}